 In hereditary spherocytosis, because RBCs are spheroidal and the mean corpuscular volume (MCV) is normal, the mean corpuscular diameter is below normal, and RBCs resemble spherocytes.
 The mean corpuscular hemoglobin concentration (MCHC) is increased.
 Reticulocytosis of 15 to 30% and leukocytosis are common.

 In hereditary elliptocytosis, the RBCs are typically elliptical or cigar-shaped; however, the clinical presentation is variable.
 Diagnosis is usually made by the presence of at least 60% elliptocytes on peripheral smear and a family history of similar disease.

 If these disorders are suspected, the following tests are done:.

-RBC fragility is characteristically increased, but in mild cases of either hereditary spherocytosis or hereditary elliptocytosis, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 hours.
-RBC autohemolysis is increased and can be corrected by the addition of glucose.
+RBC fragility is characteristically increased, but in mild cases of either hereditary spherocytosis or hereditary elliptocytosis, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 hours to deplete red cell ATP (adenosine triphosphate) stores.
+RBC autohemolysis is increased and can be corrected by the addition of saline.
 The direct antiglobulin test results are negative.

-Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
+Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis.
 It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
 If the gallbladder has stones or other evidence of cholestasis, it should be removed.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.